fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 Gemini CLI, through the Model Context Protocol (MCP), can integrate with third-party systems like Jira, Confluence or GitHub.
 This is achieved via MCP server custom tool integrations, allowing Gemini CLI to create or update JIRA tickets, fetch information from Confluence pages, create pull requests, etc.
+This requires the file `settings.json` to be present in the `.gemini` subdirectory in the current folder hierarchy.

-Run this command in the terminal to create the configuration file or use shell mode.
+Quit Gemini CLI using the `/quit` command and run the following command in the terminal to create the configuration file:
 ```
 echo '{
     "mcpServers": {